seb-patron/archived-seb-patron.github.io/_posts/2018-06-10-living-value-dense-life.markdown

 The simplist (haha) of my goals.
 Simple reminds me to always keep my life simple.
 To reduce the amount of items and responsibilities I have so that I can focus only on the things that matter.
 Life is pretty simple, and we have a nasty habit of overcomplicating it.
 So keep it stupid simple.

 #### Progress
 This one ties very closely with goals.
-If goals are what I set for myself, then progress is me valuing taking steps towards acomplishing them.
+Goals are what I set for myself to acomplish, while progress is me taking steps towards acomplishing them.
 Everyday I hope to make progress towards being better than the day before.
 I have pretty simple system for checking this: everyday I try to ask myself, am I physically, mentally, and spiritually better than I was the day before?
 If not, what changes should I be making?
 If too many days in a row pass with me answering no to this question, I know I need to make a drastic change in my life.